With you through life’s journey…

 Whether you are about to retire, become a full time grandparent, or start a new chapter, Social Security provides financial benefits, information, and tools to help secure today and tomorrow for you and your family.

-We recently held a successful Webinar for our members with SSA as the presenter.
-There were many questions around when to file, how working income or other income affects your social security status, if spouses are eligible for benefits after a divorce, etc. As promised, the Social Security Administration has provided us with several pdf documents full of the information that was covered during our webinar.
+We are holding webinars for our members with SSA as the presenter.
+Registration can be found on our event calendar.
+There are many questions around when to file, how working income or other income affects your social security status, if spouses are eligible for benefits after a divorce, etc. As promised, the Social Security Administration has provided us with several pdf documents full of the information that was covered during our webinar.

 It is against their policy to have the webinar recorded, so we hope this will suffice as a secondary line of assistance.
 If after reading these you still have questions, please go to ssa.gov and check out their wonderful tools.
 If you cannot use their online services or reach your local office, you may call their National 800 Number toll-free at 1-800-772-1213 where you may be able to take care of your business by using one of their automated telephone services (please see below) 24 hours a day without having to wait for a telephone agent.
 If you need to speak with an agent, be aware that wait times may be longer than usual, which is why they encourage you to try their online services or call your local office first.
 Be prepared that with the pandemic, many of the offices are severely limited on coverage.